NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

 Map.addLayer(refl001_CLBJ_2021_RGB, refl_rgb_vis, 'CLBJ 2021 Directional Reflectance RGB');
 ```

-When you run the code you should now see the true color images on the map!
+When you run the code you should now see the true color image on the map!
 You can zoom in and out and explore some of the other interactive options on your own.

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/clbj_refl001_rgb.png">